chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 ---
 Order: 25
 xref: qdeazure
-Title: QDE in Azure
+Title: Chocolatey for Business QDE Azure Environment
-Description: High level information about QDE in Azure
+Description: High level information about the Chocolatey for Business QDE Azure Environment
 ---

 ## Summary

-This is an overview of the Chocolatey Quick Deployment Environment (QDE) in Azure.
+This is an overview of the Chocolatey for Business QDE (Quick Deployment Environment) Azure Environment.

-It is a deployable resource in the Microsoft Azure Marketplace, allowing for the speedy creation of an opinionated, pre-configured environment containing Chocolatey Central Management, a package repository (Nexus OSS), and an automation engine (Jenkins).
+It is a deployable resource in the Microsoft Azure Marketplace, allowing for the speedy creation of an opinionated, pre-configured environment containing Chocolatey Central Management (CCM), a package repository (Nexus OSS), and an automation engine (Jenkins).

 > :memo: **NOTE**
 >
-> A QDE environment is a fully functional Chocolatey for Business (C4B) environment; as such, it will require a business or trial license.
+> A Chocolatey for Business QDE Azure Environment is a fully functional C4B environment; as such, it will require a business or trial license.

 ## QDE Components / Overview